huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 <br>

 ###Conclusion
+There are several ways you can still approve apon the given code using just Typescript.
+You can extend the Tasks component on the Subtasks component class since a Subtask really is a Task.
+There are several other things you could do as well.
+However for this post I just wanted to cover the differences between Angular 1 and 2 in regards to the **Directive**.

 I hope this post has helped you learn.
 As you can see just from the perspective of writing a Directive, a ton has changed from Angular 1 to 2.
-If you wish to see the difference between Angular 1 and Angular2 in working order you can view the plunkers of the two versions of Tasking here:
+If you wish to look at or play around with the final product of the TaskApp in Angular 1 and Angular2 you can view the plunkers below:

   + [Angular1 Task][angular1-task-done]
   + [Angular2 Task][angular2-task-done]